uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 ## Add Extras

-Now we have a basic tracked image system working we can think about adding more to this scene
+Now we have a basic tracked image system working we can think about adding more to this scene.

 --- adding sound video--